ANTI-BRIBERY, CORRUPTION AND ETHICS POLICY

 8.1 The Motive Offshore Group does not make contributions to political parties.

 8.2 We only make charitable donations that are legal and ethical under local laws and practices.
 No donation must be offered or made without the prior approval of a Director.

 9.1 We must keep financial records and have appropriate internal controls in place, which will evidence the business reason for making payments to third parties.

-9.3 You must submit all expense claims relating to hospitality, gifts, or payments to third parties in accordance with our Expense Claim Policy (MOG-B-FIN-POL-001) and record the reason for expenditure.
+9.3 You must submit all expenses claims relating to hospitality, gifts or payments to third parties in accordance with our Expense Claim Policy (MOG-B-FIN-POL-001) and record the reason for expenditure.